Last updated on May 14th, 2020

 I personally find the stories of traders such as those found in the Market Wizards books such an enjoyable read.
 Even better are the stories from those that were in the trading trenches long before we had the technology that we do today.

 Even many of the popular trading indicators of today were not in use back when many traders were making serious bank trading.
-The popular MACD made it’s appearance in the 70’s while Bollinger bands saw the light in the 80’s.
+Trading with MACD started in the 70’s while Bollinger bands saw the light in the 80’s.

 A lot of what these indicators show was seen by these traders just by looking at a price chart.

-This is a far cry from traders of today who often times have charts with so many indicators that price bars are impossible to see.
+This is a far cry from traders of today who are always looking for the best indicator and often times, have charts with so many indicators that price bars are impossible to see.

 I find the “old timers” quite inspiring and the trading wisdom they pass along is unmatched.